-In December of 2018, Seeking Alpha acquired CressCap Investment Research and hired the founder/CEO Steven Cress as head of Quant Strategies to oversee the quantitative modeling.
-On June 3rd of 2019, the SA Product Team announced that they added three new measures to their platform: quant ratings and recommendations, factor grades, and detailed comparison data.
-Appendix A provides an example of the information available in each of these metrics for TSLA.
+Appendix A provides an example of the information available for each of the quantitative metrics for TSLA.
 We see that TLSA has a quant rating of 3.43, which corresponds to a quant recommendation of Hold.
 More generally, quant ratings are mapped to quant recommendations using the following scale: Strong Sell (Quant Rating < 1.5), Sell (1.5<=Quant Rating<2.5), Hold (2.5 <=Quant Rating <3.5), Buy (3.5<=Quant Rating <4.5), and Strong Buy (Quant Rating >=4.5).
 Users are also able to observe the factor grades for the five primary factors that are considered in the quantitative model: Valuation, Growth, Profitability, Momentum, and Earnings Revisions.
 We note that the Growth factor constructed by SA is not intended to measure the academic definition of growth stocks (e.g., high market-to-book) but rather to capture growth in profitability (e.g., revenue growth, growth in ROA, etc.).
-Users can also click on specific factor grades to better understand their inputs and examine how TLSA ranks on each input relative to other firms in the same Global Industry Classification Standard (GICS) sector.
+Users can also click on specific factor grades to better understand their inputs and examine how TLSA ranks on each input relative to other firms in the same Global Industry Classification

+Standard (GICS) sector.
 For example, with respect to profitability, TSLA had a relatively low grade on Gross Profit Margin but performed well on many other metrics.